 Startup Global supports entrepreneurs to go global.
 We provide global and exporting exposure through workshops, bootcamps, pitch building, advisory support, digital resources and more—all packaged in an accessible and easy-to-use portal.

-Startup Global has one pitch competition with two categories: one for startups and one for scale-ups.
+For Startup Global 2021, we had one pitch competition with two categories: one for startups and one for scale-ups.
+The grand finale took place on October 21st, 2021.
+Read the full recap and watch the recording here.

 Startup Global’s dedicated portal includes workshops on various topics to help you go global.
 We’ll cover topics like export planning, shipping management, and funding available for entrepreneurs.